View all frequently asked questions

 For more information on captioning in Zoom, visit our Caption Integrations section here.

-Other platforms, such as GoToMeeting, Blue Jeans, Microsoft Teams and other platforms do not have the ability to support live captioning within the meeting but we can provide access to our browser based caption streaming platform to allow attendees wanting captions to view them in a separate browser window.
+Other platforms, such as GoToMeeting, Blue Jeans and other platforms do not have the ability to support live captioning within the meeting but we can provide access to our browser based caption streaming platform to allow attendees wanting captions to view them in a separate browser window.

 Closed captioning information is encoded within the video signal, in line 21 of the vertical blanking interval (VBI).
 The text only becomes visible with the use of a decoder, which is built into your television set or available as a set-top box for older tube televisions.
 In general, an onscreen menu on newer televisions allows you to turn closed captioning on or off, and most newer TV remotes have a dedicated closed captioning button.